getslash/slash/doc/slash_run.rst

   $ slash resume -vv <session id>

 This command receives all flags which can be passed to ``slash run``, but receives an id of a previously run session for resuming.
+All unsuccessful tests are then rerun in a new session.
+You can control whether to attempt failed tests first or planned (not started) tests through the ``--failed-first`` and ``--unstarted-first`` command-line flags respectively.

 Rerunning Previous Sessions